( Disponible en anglais seulement )

 We encourage our students to participate in all aspects of firm life, including social activities and student-specific activities.
 In the past, we have arranged both social and charitable activities, which include our annual summer party, golf tournament, annual holiday party, monthly “Third Thursday Gatherings”, specific student/principal events, Sun Run, and other various in-house and fundraising events throughout the year.

 Students are paired with a partner who acts as their principal and an associate who acts as their mentor.
 We make every effort to assign a principal and associate mentor who fits well with the student’s interests and background.
+Our Director, Legal Talent is also on hand to help students through their articling term.

 During the articling term we evaluate our students’ progress through two formal evaluation processes.
 We also conduct an informal review at the mid-way point of a student’s rotation to gather constructive feedback.